yasinpalizban/codeigniter-restful-kick-starter/README.md

-# Codeigniter 4 Modular RestFull Api Kick Starter
+# Codeigniter 4  RestFull Api Kick Starter

 To facilitate development and control over project , its use code moules ,with this approach, easily extend application without changing any structure.